This page is about Tidmarsh, Oxford and Vienna! (but mainly Tidmarsh)

 About people and places called "Tidmarsh"

-Robert M. Tidmarsh, has travelled from Vienna three times, in 1991, 2001 and 2006 - with different family members.
+Robert M. Tidmarsh, has travelled from Vienna three times, in 1991, 2001 and 2006 - with family members.
 On his first visit to Tidmarsh he wrote: "A dream come true."
 He was for many years a guide at Schoenbrunn Palace, Vienna - a surprising job for an Englishman!.
 Visit his website for information about the Palace and the history of Austria: robert-m-tidmarsh.webnode.at (or Google "Tidmarsh Vienna").

 Matthew Tidmarsh came from California, USA in 1994: "At last I've gotten the chance to see this wonderful place."

-Victoria Tidmarsh came from Pasadena, USA in 2016: "So exciting to visit the Fatherland!
+Victoria Tidmarsh came from Pasadena, USA in 2016: "So exciting to visit the 'Fatherland!'
 So beautiful!"

 More recently, in 2023, Zander Tidmarsh came from Brisbane, Australia: "Three generations of my family in this book."

 As for past holders of the name "Tidmarsh", I think the best known was Richard Tidmarsh who lived in Oxford in the 17th century.
 He is commemorated on a plaque on the north side of the bridge in Park End Street: "Near this place the Baptists of Oxford worshipped from 1661 to 1715 in the house of Richard Tidmarsh (Minister 1661-1691).
 Baptisms took place in the stream below.
 The Meeting House was destroyed by rioters in 1715."
 Nearby is the west end of Tidmarsh Lane, which is named after Richard Tidmarsh.
 The first building on the left is the Oxford Register Office (1, Tidmarsh Lane).
-The lane heads towards Oxford Castle but then turns sharply right and leads to Quaking Bridge (the name may refer to the Quakers?).
+The lane heads towards Oxford Castle but then turns sharply right and leads to Quaking Bridge (the name may refer to the Quakers, or just to a rickety bridge?).
 Crossing the bridge you come to Paradise Street which leads to Paradise Square.
 You may feel that the last two do not live up to expectations.

 As I just mentioned, there is another "Tidmarsh Lane" besides the one in Tidmarsh (which runs west from the crossroads in the centre of the village).
 There are also at least three houses called "Tidmarsh Cottage".
-The real one is here in Manor Farm Lane, where I am writing this page - a converted farm building bought by my parents in 1970.
+The "real one" is here in Manor Farm Lane, where I am writing this page - a converted farm building bought by my parents in 1970.
 But there is another in Ewelme (quite a grand listed building), and yet another in Australia (also quite large).

 You might think that "Tidmarsh Wildlife Sanctuary" was another name for Moor Copse Nature Reserve (link above).
 No, it is a larger place in Massachusetts, USA:

 Tidmarsh Island in Nova Scotia is just 24 acres.
-Here is a map which you will have to magnify to find exactly where it is.
+Here is a map which you will have to magnify to find exactly where it is: